dyno-might/dyno-might.github.io/_posts/2020-06-12-in-defense-of-myers-briggs.md

 Well, maybe.

 The Myers-Briggs foundation [grasps at an image of scientific seriousness](https://mbtitraininginstitute.myersbriggs.org/what-you-will-learn/the-mbti-assessment/) in a way that's a little ridiculous.
 It grates on me, and I’m not a psychologist.
-Probably should probably stop spending money on the official version.
-People should *definitely* stop paying [$2,500](https://mbtitraininginstitute.myersbriggs.org/mbti-training/schedule/) to get certified to administer that official version.
+People should probably stop spending money on the official test.
+People should *definitely* stop paying [$2,500](https://mbtitraininginstitute.myersbriggs.org/mbti-training/schedule/) to get certified to administer that test.

 ## In defense of the MBTI